-What does it mean to restructure?
-The process can be thought of two folds: financial reconstructing and organisational reconstructing.
+The process of financial reconstruction (reconstruction) can be thought of as two types.
+These are financial reconstructing and organisational reconstruction.

 Reconstruction from the financial viewpoint involves renegotiating payment terms on debt obligations, issuing new debts and reconstructing payables to the vendors.
-Bankers provide guidance to the firm by recommending the sale of assets, the issuing of special securities such as convertible stocks and bonds, or even selling the company entirely.
+Bankers guide the firm by recommending the sale of assets, issuing special securities such as convertible stocks and bonds, or even selling the company entirely.

 Because a firm in bankruptcy already has substantial cash flow problems, investment banks often charge nominal monthly retainers, hoping to cash in on the spread from issuing new securities.
 Like other public offerings, it can be a highly lucrative and steady business.